AtomsForHire/calmet/README.md

 Usage: calmet <COMMAND>

 Commands:
-  all              Calculate all calibration metrics gain-smoothness  Calculate only EW and NS gain smoothness phase-metrics    Calculate only EW and NS phase metrics help             Print this message or the help of the given subcommand(s)
+  cal-metrics    Calculate all calibration metrics amp-metrics    Calculate only EW and NS gain smoothness phase-metrics  Calculate only EW and NS phase metrics help           Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help